ClickCease

 2016:

-A promotional video was released for Autopilot.
-But a class action lawsuit is launched by consumers in response, branding the footage misleading.
-Tesla agrees to a settlement of $5.4 million.
+• A promotional video for Autopilot was released.
+However, consumers launched a class action lawsuit in response, branding the footage misleading.
+Tesla agreed to a settlement of $5.4 million.

 2017:

-The National Transportation Safety Board (NTSB) recommends introducing technology that monitors drivers to ensure they are paying attention while using self-driving features.
+• The National Transportation Safety Board (NTSB) recommends introducing technology that monitors drivers to ensure they pay attention while using self-driving features.
 Ignored by Tesla at the time, some similar features are now in place.

 2018: